Euroflora: Euroflora 2025

 On 26 April 2025, Antonio Ricci was a guest at the event in which he talked about the recovery of Villa Della Pergola, in Alassio.

 The Minister of Tourism, Daniela Santanchè was unable to attend the inauguration of Euroflora 2025 due to Pope Francis' funeral and the 5-day national mourning, but she underlined the importance of the event for Italy.

 On 28 April 2025, the event was also visited by the Minister of Infrastructure and Transport and Deputy Prime Minister of Italy Matteo Salvini and the Deputy Minister of Infrastructure and Sustainable Mobility Edoardo Rixi.

 On April 29, 2025, the Italian geologist, science communicator, essayist, author and television host Mario Tozzi was a guest of the event with reflections on nature and the relationship with human beings.

-In conclusion the event received excellent sunny weather, almost hot, not rainy or humid compared to previous editions, except the last weekend of the event, the extension was wider but sparse to cover the entire waterfront area, however the enhancement of the waterfront di Levante, that still has to be completed, has led to a lesser enhancement of Euroflora, the great scenography of the past and the large green spaces with glimpses of the sea of the editions at the Nervi parks were missing.
+The event received warm sunny weather, compared with the rainy or humid conditions in previous editions, except the last weekend of the event, the extension was wider but sparse to cover the entire waterfront area, however the enhancement of the waterfront di Levante, that still has to be completed, has led to a lesser enhancement of Euroflora, the great scenography of the past and the large green spaces with glimpses of the sea of the editions at the Nervi parks were missing.
 Exhibition in the Palasport, which has always been the heart of the event, much less engaging and scenographic than in the past and much less large, relevant for the tribute exhibition of the Davis Cup trophy and for the remembrance of Pope Francis.

 The architectural project of the event was signed by the architect Matteo Fraschini who for some participants failed to capture the spirit of the event and to enhance the large spaces that the area offered.
-For some, the concept expressed for the masterplan of the exhibition that recalls origami shapes built with wood was a total expressive failure.
+For some, the concept expressed for the master plan of the exhibition that recalls origami shapes built with wood was a total expressive failure.
 The architect completely missed the vision and concept of garden on the sea, which part of the public hoped to see.
 While the installations and single floral exhibitions especially of the municipalities of the Italian Riviera caught the attention and appreciation of the public.

 The Bonsai exhibition was also highly appreciated by the public, and deserved a more in-depth study and a more valorising installation, as well as the artistic installation that combines floral composition and art with a reinterpretation of Botticelli's Primavera.
 Finally, visitors found the Campania Region exhibition very interesting and well done, featuring a display inspired by the majolica pergola of the cloister of Santa Chiara in Naples.

 On 6 May 2025, the number of attendees at this edition of the event was announced, approximately 200,000 people, and the presence of a younger audience compared to other editions was highlighted.